Muterra/py_hypergolix/README.md

 # Todo (no particular order)

++ Create a format for using dynamic objects to perform keyshares
++ Document key ratcheting mechanism
++ Improve / create key ratchet healing
++ Document that (currently, until protocol change) using a link as a dynamic frame breaks the ratchet and is, generally speaking, a very dangerous decision.

+## Done

++ Write enough code to have a reason to have a todo list
 + Implement an axolotl-like key ratchet for dynamic objects instead of requiring new keyshares for each frame
     + Use the _legroom parameter as a hint for when to issue a new key
     + Everything else is done through a ratchet
     + Note that not only is this self-synchronizing, but it also allows dynamic objects that have been shared with multiple parties to remove access to future frames.
-+ Create a format for using dynamic objects to perform keyshares

-## Done

-+ Write enough code to have a reason to have a todo list